 We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act, or JOBS Act.
 Under the JOBS Act, emerging growth companies can delay adopting new or revised accounting standards until such time as those standards apply to non-public companies.
-We have elected to take advantage of the extended transition period afforded by the JOBS Act for the implementation of new or revised accounting standards and, as a result, will comply with new or revised accounting standards not later than the relevant dates on which adoption of such standards is required for non-public companies.
+We have elected to take advantage of the extended transition period afforded by the JOBS Act for the implementation of new or revised accounting standards not later than the relevant dates on which adoption of such standards is required for non-public companies.